Alish-Twati/C-programming-projects/README.md

 # C-programming-projects
-# This is for file encryption and decryption program
+# This repository comprises a compilation of C programming projects.